ozSofi/reason-score-react/README.md

 # Reason Score - in React
-A super fact checking community tool
+An public super fact checking process

 Member of the [Canonical Debate Lab](http://github.com/canonical-debate-lab)